karlduggan/karlduggan/README.md

 <div id="header" align="center">
        Hi there 👋, I'm Karl
-       <h3 align="center">A passionate developer</h3>
+       <h3 align="center">A Software Tester and Developer🚀</h3>

 </div>

-- 🔭 I’m currently working on ...
+- 👨‍💻 I'm Currently working at Cell Software as a Software Test Engineer
-- 🌱 I’m currently learning ...
+- 🌱 Moved away from React and now learning Vue.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m currently looking to collaborate
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-- 👨‍💻 working  🚀
+- 👨‍💻 working